Urfi Javed

-Uorfi Javed (born 15 October 1997; formerly Urfi Javed) is an Indian media personality and television actress.
+Uorfi Javed (born Urfi; 15 October 1997), better known as Urfi Javed, is an Indian media personality and television actress.
 Known for her unique fashion sense and social media presence, Javed has also been described as being famous for being famous.
-In 2025, Javed was placed in the "35 most influential young Indians" list by GQ.

-Javed began her career with roles in soap operas and rose to fame in 2021 after appearing on Voot's reality show Bigg Boss OTT 1.
-In 2024, she appeared in the film Love Sex Aur Dhokha 2 and starred in the reality series Follow Kar Lo Yaar.
-She is also the winner of the reality show The Traitors India.
+She also participated in reality shows Bigg Boss OTT 1 and The Traitors India becoming winner in the latter.
+In 2024, she appeared in the film Love Sex Aur Dhokha 2.

 Early and personal life

 Javed was born in Lucknow, Uttar Pradesh on 15 October 1997.
 She did her schooling from City Montessori School, Lucknow.
 She graduated from Amity University, Lucknow in mass communication.
 She was born to Ifru Javed and Zakiya Sultana, and has three sisters, Urusa, Asfi, and Dolly Javed, and a brother named Sameer Aslam.
 She had a difficult childhood, as her father verbally and physically mistreated her mother and siblings.
 Javed began dating her Meri Durga co-actor Paras Kalnawat in 2017.
 The couple broke up in 2018.

 Though raised in a conservative Muslim family, Javed has stated that "I don't believe in Islam and I don't follow any religion".
 In 2021, Javed stated that she would not marry a Muslim man, and said she was in the process of reading the Bhagavad Gita.
 Amid a debate over changing the name of her hometown of Lucknow in 2023, Javed tweeted "I want to stay in a democratic rashtra!
 Neither Hindu rashtra nor Muslim rashtra."

 In 2022, she announced her change of name to Uorfi on social media, and suggested that she be referred to by her new name.
 Although pronounced the same, the change in spelling was done on advice of a numerologist.